pcjun97/homelab/README.md

 This project stores configurations of services in my homelab.

+## TODO

+- Add more nodes for a high-availability setup
+- Enable longhorn's replication
+- Implement solution for backup to offsite storage
+- Include IaC (Infrastructure as Code) for server setup (OS & packages)
+- Add and improve documentations
+- Add CI/CD to lint and sync the configurations

 ## Hardware

 The homelab runs on a single machine with the following specifications: